silvioar/data-development-project/README.md

 ![image](https://user-images.githubusercontent.com/71708004/141308635-c58908b9-5c43-4cac-a875-d67e63da211a.png)

-Here I'll show how the process works:
+The next video will show how the process works:

 1. Show how the cron file saves the executions and show the prints.
 2. The last update was at 00:20.
 Now we can see a new update at 13:20, so the data has changed.